liusihang/ViOTUcluster/README.md

     **Note:** When you install to a custom prefix, activate the environment with the full path, e.g.
     ```bash
     conda activate /YOUR/CUSTOM/PATH/ViOTUcluster
-    pip install --upgrade ViOTUcluster #Important，to keep all script up-to-date.
     ```
 3. **Verify Installation of All Dependencies**